Elementary School Faculty

 Dr. Rosalie (Lee) Binder is a highly experienced educator in South Florida.
 She served as Head of School at the Gordon School of Beth David, Director of Ben Gamla Charter School (as well as reading intervention specialist), and Head of School at Greenfield Day School for over 10 years.
 Her early years of professional life began as a 4th grade teacher in Montgomery County, MD.
 She later became a Reading Specialist, working at South Dade Hebrew Academy.
 She coordinated a number of reading initiatives that promoted student learning and growth in reading comprehension.
 Dr. Binder also taught at St. Thomas University, as well as Barry University as an adjunct professor.
 Dr Binder has written and received several grant awards.
 Furthermore, she was President of the Jewish Day Schools Association in Miami-Dade County for several terms.
 Additionally, she serves on the Board of Trustees at The Union Institute, where she received her Doctor of Philosophy in Educational Leadership.

 Melissa Bittel was born and raised in Houston, Texas.
 She attended The University of Texas, where she earned a degree of Bachelor of Science in Applied Learning and Development before moving to Miami.
 Since then, she has gained experience in teaching in both elementary school and early childhood classrooms, as well as continued her education by earning a Master Degree of Education with a major in Curriculum and Instruction from the University of Florida.
 Melissa currently holds a Professional Educator’s Certificate from the State of Florida Department of Education for Prekindergarten/Primary Education (Age 3–Grade 3) and a Reading Endorsement.
 She believes that her most rewarding experiences as a teacher have been witnessing students at the moments when they actually realize their own strengths.
 Her goal in teaching is that students will become lifelong learners who will challenge themselves and become self-directed in their learning.
-When not in the classroom, Melissa enjoys reading, baking and spending time with her friends and family — especially her husband, Matthew, and their two children, Olivia and Brayden.
+When not in the classroom, Melissa enjoys reading, baking and spending time with her friends and family — especially her husband, Matthew, and three children, Olivia, Brayden and Caleb.

 Natalie Feldman was born in Cape Town, South Africa and raised in Toronto, Canada.
 She graduated from York University where she received a Bachelor of Arts in Sociology.
 She then attended Edith Cowan University in Perth, Australia where she received her Primary Education Diploma.
 She previously has taught second, fifth and sixth grade in Houston and Dallas, Texas.
 Natalie believes that each child is a unique individual who needs a secure, caring and stimulating atmosphere in which to grow and mature emotionally, intellectually, physically and socially.
 She enjoys watching a student accomplish a task that he/she thought was impossible.
 In her free time Natalie enjoys cooking, playing with her two dogs, travelling to the Caribbean and spending time with family and friends.